farcaster-project/RFCs/02-user-stories.md

 #### Maker

-As a maker I start my client and choose the maker role (**A. Choose a negotiation role**).
+As a maker, I start my client and choose the maker role (**A. Choose a negotiation role**).
 When started in maker mode, my client will ask me a list of required inputs (**B. Create an offer**).
 When completed my client starts my daemon in listening mode.
 When the daemon is ready, the client displays the public offer (**D. Start and display the public offer**) and waits for an incoming connection.
 It is now my responsability to share and forward this public offer to potential swappers.

 #### Taker

-As a taker I start my client and choose the taker role (**A. Choose a negotiation role**).
+As a taker, I start my client and choose the taker role (**A. Choose a negotiation role**).
 When started in taker mode, my client prompts me a public offer (**C. Paste a public offer**).
 The pasted public offer is parsed and displayed to the user for verification and acceptance (**E. Visualize a public offer**).
-If I wants to take it, my daemon is started and connects to the daemon specified in the public offer.
+If I want to take it, my daemon is started and connects to the daemon specified in the public offer.
 If the maker daemon is still up and no one already took the offer, the swap may succeed.

 ![GUI Negotiation Mockups](./02-user-stories/gui-negotiation-mockups.png)
 *Fig 1.
 Example of a GUI executing the 'discover, connect, and accept' mechanism*